 I got the chance to check out The Sebel, located on the corner of Charlotte and Albert Streets in Brisbane CBD and, honestly, I loved it!
 We stayed in a one bedroom apartment on the top floor and were pleasantly surprised at just how great the accommodation is.
 Our apartment was a great size, with plenty of space to spread out, relax and unwind.

-Our apartment was fully equipped with a little kitchen, washer and dryer, a dining area, pull-out couch and separate bedroom.
+Our apartment was fully equipped with a little kitchen, washer and dryer, a dining area, pull-out couch and a separate bedroom.
 There was also a great balcony, which we found ourselves on later in the evening, soaking in the cool evening air while talking with two friends.